patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/usage-and-behavior/buttons-and-links/design.md

   Use danger buttons for actions a user can take that are potentially destructive or difficult/impossible to undo, like deleting or removing user data.

   **Link button**
-  Use a link button for secondary or tertiary actions on a modal or page.
-For example, actions a user might take on items in a data list or table could be represented as link buttons to avoid visual clutter and save space.
+  Use a link button for secondary or tertiary actions on a page or modal.
+For example, you might use link buttons to indicate actions a user might take on items in a data list or table to reduce visual clutter and save space.

   >Note: Don't use a link button as a replacement for an actual link.
 While they may look the same to the user, they serve different purposes and should be treated differently.
 Remember: buttons communicate and trigger actions and links take you somewhere.
 See [Link usage](#link-usage) for more information.